Yet Another Reason Why I Avoid Microsoft Technology Like The Plague

-Once I get over just how foreign it is to have to call a company to acquire a license in order to let someone access the server in a slightly different fashion (e.g. via Terminal Services), it seems like the mechanics should be simple enough.
-In fact, they even appear to make it easy for you.
-Launch the Terminal Services Licensing application and select the menu item that says “Add Client Access Licenses” or something like that.
-It gives you a phone number and some crazy long License Server ID to give the nice Hyderabadi on the other end of the line.
+Once I get over just how awkward it feels to have to call via telephone to acquire a license in order to let someone access the server in a slightly different fashion (e.g. via Terminal Services), it seems like the mechanics should be simple enough.
+They actually appear to make it easy for you.
+Launch the Terminal Services Licensing application and select the menu item that says "Add Client Access Licenses" (or similar), which gives you a phone number and some crazy long License Server ID to give the customer service rep on the other end of the line.
 This is where it gets interesting…

-“Hello, my name is [unintelligible].
-How can I help you today?”
+"Hello, my name is [REDACTED].
+How can I help you today?"

 "Please read me the license key."

 "You mean the License Server ID?"